A Beginner's Guide to Yield Farming

 Taking the time to get as informed as possible about the protocols, and the general pros and cons of yield farming, will put people in a better position to decide how to move forward.

 After reading this guide, you might be interested in giving yield farming a try, but concerned about the risks involved.

 This is why SwissBorg has built a Smart Yield account that automatically scans the market to connect you to a range of DeFi and CeFi programs to find the best yield for the lowest risk.
-They also mitigate the risks involved in yield farming with a Safety Net Program, where they reserve 25% of all revenues earned to offset the risk involved with smart contracts.
+They also mitigate the risks involved in yield farming with a static Safety Net in CHSB, which is current valued at $11 million.
+This is to help offset the risk involved with smart contracts.